Do you want to unpublish a page on your WordPress site?

 To do this, click on the ‘Public’ button next to ‘Visibility’ but this time select ‘Private.’

 A popup will ask whether you want to make the page private.

 Simply go ahead and click the ‘OK’ button.

-If you go to Pages » All Pages in the WordPress dashboard, then you can see all of your published, draft, password protected, and private pages at a glance.
+Now, if you go to Pages » All Pages you’ll can see all your published, draft, password protected, and private pages at a glance.